-During the Fiscal Year 2019, it is estimated that the Town provided water and wastewater service to an average of 461 retail customers representing approximately 4,334 equivalent residential dwelling units ("EDU").
+During the Fiscal Year 2019 (the most recently completed fiscal year at the beginning of the study), it is estimated that the Town provided water and wastewater service to an average of 461 retail customers representing approximately 4,334 equivalent residential dwelling units ("EDU").
 An EDU is generally representative of the average daily capacity or demands of a single-family residential unit and generally represents the lowest level and the most common level of use and is used to evaluate the size and capacity needs of a utility system.
 Since multi-family (condominiums) and commercial customers may be served by a larger-sized meter than the standard residential customers and generally have different (higher) water usage per account / meter requirements, it is useful to equate such customers on an equivalent basis to the single-family residential class to provide a more consistent presentation of the total customer base served.
 The estimated EDUs were based on the data contained in the utility customer billing program; no detailed evaluation of the EDUs allocated to a particular customer was performed in this study since it was not part of our scope of services.